Serving The Community’s Greatest Need

 Kin Canada raises on average $1 million a year for the Canadian Cystic Fibrosis Foundation, making Kin the largest single fundraising organization for CF research in the world.

-As well as regularly supporting the Canadian Cystic Fibrosis Foundation, Pelham Minor Sports, Foster Parents Plan, the United Way, local High School Scholarships, the Welland Hospital and other “as per ask” charitable causes, the Fonthill Kinsmen donate their time to such events as the Fonthill Canada Day festivities, Pelham Citizen of the Year, the Pelham Food Drive and the annual Kinsmen Seniors Christmas Party which we have been hosting free of charge to area seniors since 1962.
+As well as regularly supporting the Canadian Cystic Fibrosis Foundation, Pelham Minor Sports, Special Olympics Welland, Niagara Children’s Safety Village, Wellspring Niagara, local High School Scholarships, the Welland Hospital and other “as per ask” charitable causes, the Fonthill Kinsmen donate their time to such events as the Fonthill Canada Day festivities, Pelham Citizen of the Year, the Pelham Food Drive and the annual Kinsmen Seniors Christmas Party which we have been hosting free of charge to area seniors since 1962.